 firstname.lastname@example.org and they will be associated to the claim within 24 hours of receipt.
 For invoicing, please continue to use the

 Itemized Statement of Account.
-Reports will be uploaded to the file and adjusters/examiners will receive an activity to review the report.
+Reports will be uploaded to the file and a claims/recovery specialist will receive an activity to review the report.

 When emailing claim reports, supporting documents, and invoices please take note of the following guidelines: